Healthy Energy Bites from Granola & Dates (No-Bake)

 Frequently asked questions

-Well, the truth is it all depends on the ingredients you use.
-If you use granola loaded with sugar then it's probably not as healthy as it can be.
-Having said that, granola contains nuts, dried fruits, and oats which on its own is packed with nutrition.
+Well, the truth is, it all depends on the ingredients you use.
+If you use granola loaded with sugar, then it’s probably not as healthy as it can be.
+Having said that, granola contains nuts, dried fruits, and oats, which on their own are packed with nutrition.

 These energy bites will keep at room temperature for up to a week and can be kept in the fridge for up to 3 weeks.

-You can use any of your favorite granola with this to create bars like
+You can use any of your favorite granolas with this to create bars like

 I’ve used my basic homemade granola for these no-bake energy bites.